leopoldodonnell/uses-stored-procedures/README.md

 ### ORM

 - ActiveRecord
-- Mysql2, MySQL
+- Mysql2, MySQL (Tested/Passing)
-- SQLServer
+- SQLServer     (Untested, but should work)
-- PostgreSQL
+- PostgreSQL    (Untested, unsure - please try it and notify the author)

 ## Installation